bonzaiferroni/newsref/docs/article_reader-read_article.md

 If there is no clear title or position, provide a relevant detail from the article, a short phrase about their identity.
 For example, if the news story is about a woman who lives in Denver, provide "Denver Resident" as the identifier.
 If it is about an educational award to student from Atlanta, provide "Atlanta Student".

 The identifier should generally follow the pattern of "(Clarifier) (Identifier)".
 When the clarifier is a place, do not use a demonym.
-In example above, "Atlanta Student" is provided instead of "Atlantan Student".
+In the example above, "Atlanta Student" is provided instead of "Atlantan Student".
 Always provide a value for the identifier property.
 Make the best determination you can, based on your own knowledge and the information in the article.
 If it is impossible to make a determination, provide "Unclear".

+The following is an invalid response because it contains no identifier.

+* Liam Doyle

+If the identifier isn't clear from the article, simply provide "Unclear" as the identifier.
+The following is a valid response:

+* Liam Doyle:Unclear

 The following are valid responses: